Android Live Search Updated: Phone View & History

 On the other hand, the top apps on the word “photo editor” are very similar 6 months ago and today.
 The top 2 apps Photo Editor Pro and Pixlr have managed to keep leading positions over the last 6 months.

-We hope this blog posts has been insightful and that you’re now eager to check out what users see on their Android device when they search for your app’s top keywords.
+We hope that this blog was insightful and that you’re now eager to check out what users see on their Android device when they search for your app’s top keywords.
 Don’t forget to check out your competitors’ keywords too!